The catalog of e-books, downloadable audiobooks and a handful of streaming videos.

 All card holders of all Southern Tier Library System member libraries can check out items from the Digital Catalog.

-The Hoopla Catalog features instant check outs of eBooks, downloadable audiobook, comic books, albums and streaming videos.
-Patron check out limit is 4 items per month.
+The Hoopla Catalog features instant checkouts of eBooks, eAudiobooks, comic books, albums, movies and TV series.
+Patron check out limit is 6 items per month.

 Hoopla is a Southeast Steuben County Library service available to all Southeast Steuben County Library card holders.

-The Hoopla App is available for Android or Apple devices and most smart TVs & media streaming players.
+The Hoopla App is available for Android or Apple devices, smart TVs & media streaming players.

 Card holders of all Southern Tier Library System member libraries can access StarCat to search for and request materials available at libraries through out the Southern Tier Library System.